fiseni/fiseni.github.io/_posts/2024-05-30-mediatr-publishing-strategies.markdown

 image:
   path: /assets/img/posts/777456/cover.png
 ---
+<strong> Update: I published a NuGet package that extends MediatR with these features.
+You can find it [here](https://github.com/fiseni/Pozitron.Extensions.MediatR).</strong>

-I published an article on how to utilize different publishing strategies for MediatR notifications.
-Please check it [here](https://fiseni.com/posts/publishing-strategies-in-MediatR/) for more context.
-However, the authors introduced breaking changes in the API and the internals, so the approaches described in that article won't work for versions 12 and onward.
+A few years ago I published an [article](https://fiseni.com/posts/publishing-strategies-in-MediatR/) on how to utilize different publishing strategies for MediatR notifications.
+However, the authors introduced breaking changes in the API and the internals since then, so the approaches described in that article won’t work for versions 12 and onward.

 Starting with version 12, we can provide a custom `INotificationPublisher` implementation during the registration.